suus-stack/PCA/README.md

                   herring in large and small schools, with and without rocks.
                   - ####HOW TO RUN###

-* Boids_rules_influence: Boxplot with strip plot overlap that shows the number of killed herring when different boid rules are emphasised
+* Boids_rules_influence_plot: Boxplot with strip plot overlap that shows the number of killed herring when different Boid rules are emphasised
                   - ####HOW TO RUN###

 - python visualisation.py.

 THE STATISTICAL TESTS
 Statistic_tests.py contains the code to do the statistical test on the data obtained in visualisation.py.